The science behind your sugar cravings

 It’s not just the obvious things – soft drinks, lollies, biscuits – that contain sugar.
 Sugar is also hidden in many packaged foods.
 To make things more difficult, you can’t always tell how much sugar is in a product by looking at the label.
 Sugar can be listed under more than 40 different names, and these can be scattered throughout the ingredient list.
 It’s no wonder, then, that organisations like Choice are calling for clearer sugar labelling on foods.

 Just because something is marketed as being “healthy”, it doesn’t mean that it’s low in sugar.
-Some “healthy” breakfast cereals can contain more than 20% sugar, while some “diet” bars can contain almost 40% sugar.
-Just one more reason to stick to whole foods whenever you can.
+Some “healthy” breakfast cereals can contain more than 20 percent sugar.
+Some “diet” bars can contain almost 40 percent sugar.
+This is just one more reason to stick to whole foods whenever you can.
 The more ingredients a product contains, the more likely it is that too much sugar is lurking somewhere in there.